dtolnay/proc-macro2/README.md

   to procedural macros, nothing that uses `proc_macro` can be executed from a unit test.
 In order for helper libraries or components of a macro to be testable in isolation, they must be implemented using `proc_macro2`.

-- **Provide the latest and greatest APIs across all compiler versions.**
-  Procedural macros were first introduced to Rust in 1.15.0 with an extremely minimal interface.
-Since then, many improvements have landed to make macros more flexible and easier to write.
-This library tracks the procedural macro API of the most recent stable compiler but employs a polyfill to provide that API consistently across any compiler since 1.15.0.

 [syn]: https://github.com/dtolnay/syn
 [quote]: https://github.com/dtolnay/quote